Introduction

 (I) Representative immunofluorescence images of frozen thymus sections derived from young or aged recipient mice.
 Green: donor cells (GFP fluorescence); blue: DNA (DAPI); Scale bar: 200 μm.

 Thymi and spleens of recipient mice were then examined, as these are the structures of lymphoid maturation and production of lymphoid progenitors following migration from BM and prior to their appearance in PB.
+The thymus and spleen analyses were also performed on the mice denoted by † in Figure 7C.
 Donor cells were not microscopically detectable in the majority of aged recipient mice (Fig. 7, G and I), and quantitative analysis using a flow cytometer revealed that the frequency of donor cells in spleens and thymi of aged recipients was significantly lower than in young recipients (Fig. 7, H and J).
-These results indicated that the process of lymphoid lineage differentiation was impaired in the spleens and thymi of aged mice compared to young mice, resulting in enhanced myeloid-biased hematopoiesis in PB due to a decrease in the de novo lymphocyte production.
+These results indicate that the process of lymphoid lineage differentiation is impaired in the spleens and thymi of aged mice compared to young mice, or that differentiating cells in the bone marrow do not successfully migrate into these secondary lymphoid organs.
+These factors contribute to the enhanced myeloid-biased hematopoiesis in peripheral blood due to a decrease in de novo lymphocyte production.

 Discussion